$5,595 | Completing Grades 6–8

 Digital cameras and GoPros are welcome—anything that doesn’t connect to the internet.

-Trip leaders also take photos and share them in an online gallery after the trip.
+Trip leaders also take photos and share them in an online gallery during and after the trip.

 Communication